Higher-order response theory in optimal stochastic thermodynamics

 \section{Introduction}

 A central goal of nonequilibrium thermodynamics is to characterize and calculate optimal, minimal-work protocols that transform a thermodynamic system between different states in finite-time \cite{seifert2007, blaber2023optimal}.
 These protocols find applications in fields such as the engineering of nanoscopic devices \cite{diana2013finite, zulkowski2014optimal, proesmans2020finite, proesmans2020optimal, whitelam2023train, schmiedl2007efficiency, martinez2017colloidal, martin2018extracting, abiuso2020optimal, brandner2020thermodynamic, frim2022optimal, frim2022geometric}, and in understanding biophysical systems \cite{geiger2010optimum, dellago2013computing, sivak2016thermodynamic, lucero2019optimal, blaber2022efficient, davis2024active, wareham2024multi}.
 However, exact, analytic optimal protocols exist only for the simplest systems, such as a Brownian particle in a harmonic potential \cite{seifert2007}.
-Alternatively, a wide range of approximate results rely on assumptions based on \textit{linear response}, which assumes that the thermodynamic system remains close to the driving protocol's equilibrium state at all times~\cite{kubo1957, zwanzig2001nonequilibrium, limmer2022statmech}.
+Alternatively, a wide range of approximate results rely on assumptions based on linear response, which assumes that the thermodynamic system remains close to the driving protocol's equilibrium state at all times~\cite{kubo1957, zwanzig2001nonequilibrium, limmer2022statmech}.
 These include the range of results from slow driving thermodynamic geometry \cite{sivak2012, zulkowski2012geometry, rotskoff2015optimal, rotskoff2017geometric, zulkowski2015optimal, frim2022geometric, frim2022optimal}, ansatz-based slow driving results \cite{bonanca2014}, and results applying in the weak driving regime \cite{bonanca2018, naze2022optimal, naze2024analytical}.

-However, linear response represents only the first-order term of a higher order response expansion, or Volterra series.
-Our goal in this manuscript is both to clarify the basis of and relationships among linear response approximations as used in finite-time thermodynamics, and to study to higher order response in this context.
-While the Volterra series is well known in control theory \cite{boyd1984analytical, BROCKETT1976167, wiener1942response, FRISTON20031273, lesiak1977}, in physics it often appears implicitly such as in time-ordered response \cite{kubo1957, zwanzig2001nonequilibrium} or Dyson expansions \cite{Dyson1949}.
+However, linear response corresponds only to the first-order term of a more general response expansion, or Volterra series.
+While the Volterra series is well known in control theory \cite{boyd1984analytical, BROCKETT1976167, wiener1942response, FRISTON20031273, lesiak1977}, in physics it often appears implicitly such as in time-ordered response \cite{kubo1957, zwanzig2001nonequilibrium, limmer2022statmech} or Dyson series \cite{Dyson1949}.
 Here, we use it as a clarifying framework to organize and compare existing linear-response approximations and to explore higher-order control in the context of stochastic thermodynamics.